olvaffe/olv-notes/linux/drivers/gpu/drm-syncobj.md

       - exporting to a `sync_file` returns a `sync_file` for the current dma-fence
       - importing a `sync_file` updates the pointer
-- In August 2017, `drm_syncobj` was extended to support external VkFence with
+- In August 2017, `drm_syncobj` was extended in 4.14 to support external
+  VkFence
   - `DRM_IOCTL_SYNCOBJ_RESET`
     - points dma-fence pointer to NULL
     - modeled after `vkResetFences`